 Soaking Up the Sun to Power Our City

 Did you know that in one hour, enough sunlight hits the earth to power our world for one year?
 Wauwatosa’s City Hall (and public library) is taking full advantage of this knowledge and is one of the first governments in the state of Wisconsin to add solar panels to its roof.
 And it’s not the only municipal building using the sun to power the grid.
-The Muellner Building in Hart Park, the Wauwatosa Police Station, the Potter Road pumping station, and the aforementioned Firefly Grove Park all have solar panels to help power our city.
+The Muellner Building in Hart Park, the Wauwatosa Police Station, the Potter Road pumping station, and Firefly Grove Park all have solar panels to help power our city.
 It’s part of an initiative to double our current renewable energy generation.

 Wauwatosa Transit